bjpop/gurita/docsrc/heatmap.rst

 Both sort arguments accept an optional argument that specifies the direction of the sort: ``a`` for ascending and ``d`` for descending, where the *order* of rows is considered from top to bottom and the *order* of columns is considered from left to right.

-Categorical features will be sorted alphabetically.
-Numerical features will be sorted numerically.
+Categorical columns will be sorted alphabetically.
+Numerical columns will be sorted numerically.

 If a specific order of values is required then this can be achived with ``--orderx`` and ``--ordery``.
 Both of these arguments require one or more values to be specified, though it is possible to specify only a subset of all the possible values.
 Any unlisted values will be ordered arbitrarily.
 This can be useful when the relative order of only a few values is important.